icecake-framework/icecake/README.md

 # Icecake Go Wasm Framework

+:warning: This code is an Alpha version with work in progress.

 Icecake is a framework designed to build Web Assembly SPA 100% in GO.

 Icecake is an experimental project aiming to implement web assembly technologies in go :